 There are so many different sizes and styles of wooden shed available that they have a wide variety of uses, not just the traditional storage spaces that get filled with everything that would otherwise clutter the household.

-Most sheds will have decent glazing, either acrylic or glass, so that the interior has plenty of light for you to undertake quite a few activities.
+Most sheds will have decent glazing, either acrylic or glass so that the interior has plenty of light for you to undertake quite a few activities.
 Increasing the size gives you more options, for DIY projects, gardening or hobbies, until you reach the large workshop type constructions.

 However, if you have valuable equipment inside you may choose a 'security shed' which has very small high windows or none at all.
 These sheds will also be fitted with pad bolts and boast other specifications that lessen the chance of a break-in.

 A solid, level base is essential.
 Concrete, paving slabs laid on sharp sand and hardcore, or timber foundations, can all be used.
 Bearers attached under the shed floor should lift the structure off the prepared base by 1.5ins allowing a clear passage of air.
-Alternatively, some sheds have the option of a ready made base with spikes that secure it to the ground.
+Alternatively, some sheds have the option of a ready-made base with spikes that secure it to the ground.

 Their overlap dip treated and pressure treated sheds and workshops are available in an array of sizes and styles from 4ft x 3ft to 12ft 8ft.
 They come with pent or apex roofs, hidden hinges, hasp & staple latches for security, sturdy double Z braced doors and where applicable have polycarbonate glazing.
-Dip treated sheds are fitted with OSB flooring while timber floors are fitted to their pressure treated equivalents as well as the smaller range of Shiplap Dip Treated sheds and workshops which share the same features.
+Dip treated sheds are fitted with OSB flooring while timber floors are fitted to their pressure treated equivalents, as well as the smaller range of Shiplap Dip, Treated sheds and workshops which share the same features.

-There is also a collection of Premium tongue and groove sheds that are pressure treated and have enhanced features that include opening acrylic glazed windows with quality latches, highly durable timber boarded roofs with hardwearing black mineral felt, T&G flooring and a door latch with rim lock.
-To complete their range, Forest have a selection of specialist stores that cater for garden equipment, tools and bicycles.
+There is also a collection of Premium tongue and groove sheds that are pressure treated and have enhanced features that include opening acrylic glazed windows with quality latches, highly durable timber boarded roofs with hardwearing black mineral felt, T&G flooring and a door latch with a rim lock.
+To complete their range, Forest has a selection of specialist stores that cater for garden equipment, tools and bicycles.

-Rowlinson Garden Products are another well-established timber products firm, established in 1926.
+Rowlinson Sheds are another well-established timber products firm, established in 1926.
 Their shiplap dip treated apex roofed sheds begin with two 4ft x 6ft sheds, both have boarded floors, however the Modular version is glazed while the other is security orientated with one very small high window, a padlock protector and secure hinges.
 Many other sizes in the same styles are available, all have the same attractive honey brown appearance.

 Their Premier range of sheds have the advantage of double doors for increased access, a tongue and groove floor, robust framing and a pad bolt, some have an opening window for increased ventilation that makes the interior a much more inviting space.
 If you favour a style that is redolent of former years, then their two Heritage sheds have contemporary features but have vertical cladding and a grey paint finish.